deepdrive/deepdrive/README.md

 | 50 lap avg score  | Weights |  Deepdrive version |
 | ---:   | :---    |   ---: |
 |[3059](https://d1y4edi1yk5yok.cloudfront.net/benchmarks/2018-01-02__09-49-03PM.csv)|[baseline_agent_weights.zip](https://d1y4edi1yk5yok.cloudfront.net/weights/baseline_agent_weights.zip)|2.0.20180101022103|

+The baseline agent currently outperforms the path follower it was trained on, most likely due to the slower speed the at which the baseline agent drives and the resulting lower lane deviation and g-force penalties.
+Interestingly, reducing the path follower speed causes it to crash at points where it otherwise drifts, so the baseline agent has learned a more robust turning function than the original hardcoded path follower it was trained on.

 ## Dataset